rsdoiel/rsdoiel.github.io/cv.md

 Current Projects
 ----------------

-+ Build [cool things](http://caltechlibrary.github.io) for Caltech Library
++ Build [cool things](https://caltechlibrary.github.io) for Caltech Library
-    + [dataset](https://caltechlibrary.github.io/dataset) - a tool for managing JSON documents on local disc, AWS S3 and Google Cloud Storage.
-It includes a search interface based on [Blevesearch](http://blevesearch.com)
+    + [dataset](https://caltechlibrary.github.io/dataset) - a tool for managing JSON documents on local disc or as a localhost web service
-    + [datatools](https://caltechlibrary.github.io/datatools) - a collection of comand line utilities for working with CSV, JSON and Excel Workbooks
+    + [datatools](https://caltechlibrary.github.io/datatools) - a collection of command line utilities for working with CSV, JSON and Excel Workbooks
-    + [mkpage](https://caltechlibrary.github.io/mkpage) - An experimental light weight template/markdown processor for webcontent and more
+    + [mkpage](https://caltechlibrary.github.io/mkpage) - A experimental deconstructed content management system implemented as a pre-processor for [Pandoc](https://pandoc.org)
+    + [eprinttools](https://caltechlibrary.github.io/eprinttools) - a collection of tools for migrating, managing and interacting with EPrints repository software and metadata

 Past responsibilities